Hotel Migrants Accused of Filming and Harassing Underage Schoolgirls

 Local government did not seem especially interested in the issue in their comments to Wigan Today, with a spokesman merely issuing a boilerplate statement about “working closely with our colleagues at GMP [Greater Manchester Police] to ensure any reported concerns are considered and responded to in the most appropriate manner, and also to coordinate offers of help and support for the asylum seekers whilst they are in our borough,” as well being in “regular contact with the Home Office and Serco”.

-The Member of Parliament (MP) for the area, Labour’s Lisa Nandy, was somewhat more robust, saying that “The Home Office must stop treating councils and communities with contempt and work with our local authority to ensure suitable alternative accommodation” and complaining that the Home Secreary, Priti Patel, had not even “had the courtesy to respond” to a letter she had sent regarding the issue.
+The Member of Parliament (MP) for the area, Labour’s Lisa Nandy, was somewhat more robust, saying that “The Home Office must stop treating councils and communities with contempt and work with our local authority to ensure suitable alternative accommodation” and complaining that the Home Secretary, Priti Patel, had not even “had the courtesy to respond” to a letter she had sent regarding the issue.

 The Britannia Hotel was used as migrant accommodation by Serco some years ago but the company ended the arrangement after it proved to be unsuitable, and according to Wigan Today their turning to it once again has been done “with no notice or consultation with the police, council, [Lisa Nandy] or the local community”.